-The evaluation by the professor of three of the student's tape-recorded sermons, the preparation and use by the preacher of various means of obtaining feedback on his preaching from his congregation, and the development of a year's preaching plan.
+This practicum includes an evaluation of three of the student's tape-recorded sermons, the preparation and use of various means of obtaining feedback on his preaching from his congregation, and the development of a year's preaching plan.
 Open only to students who are currently pastoring churches.
 Limited enrollment.
-C24 Preaching into the 21st Century